-- Throughout Year 11, the Careers Department makes students aware of all opportunities including local and national apprenticeship opportunities, deadlines for applications, open days and taster course events.
-All information is displayed on the careers notice board and sent to Form Tutors. - Careers Department staff also attend appropriate review meetings with SEND students and contributing to EHC plans and 1-1 guidance for these students including student who are in care.
+- Throughout Year 11, the Careers Team makes students aware of all opportunities including local and national apprenticeship opportunities, deadlines for applications, open days and taster course events.
+All information is shared via Classcharts, Moodle and sent to form tutors via the student bulletin - Careers Team staff also attend appropriate review meetings with SEND students and contributing to EHC plans and 1-1 guidance for these students including student who are in care.